udincer/theme-gruvbox/README.md

 [![Build Status](https://travis-ci.org/Rahlir/theme-gruvbox.svg?branch=master)](https://travis-ci.org/Rahlir/theme-gruvbox)

 Gruvbox dark theme for Jupyter Lab.
 Modeled on classic gruvbox color palette and gruvbox theme from [jupyter-themes](https://github.com/dunovank/jupyter-themes).
+Structure of this package is based on [theme-dracula](https://github.com/telamonian/theme-darcula) as this theme was developed from a fork of that repository.

 **Now compatible with JupyterLab 1.0!**